nandanvinjamury/BitRushUnlimited/README.md

 4. Endless Mode (Procedural Generation)
 5. Leaderboards/Leagues (Points for each level completion, scaled down with number of attempts)

-NOTE: ALL added features will make sure that Free-To-Play is viable, and never compromise the integrity of the gameplay.
+**[NOTE: ALL added features will make sure that Free-To-Play is viable, and never compromise the integrity of the gameplay]**